 For the sake of argument, let’s work on the basis that Covid-19 is 2020’s equivalent of the Endangered Species Act, accelerating trends and threatening to take no prisoners in its scourge of lacklustre shops.

-How do we, as retail and hospitality design consultants, intend to help our clients to lure customers back to shops and restaurants when they – we – have become so accustomed to the convenience and immediacy of delivery?
+As retail and hospitality design consultants, how do we intend to help our clients to lure customers back to shops and restaurants when they and we have become so accustomed to the convenience and immediacy of delivery?

 Smith has suggested that his readers email him with examples of memorable experiences.
 In the meantime, we’d suggest that brands look to their own values on the basis that the answer may lie within: